 - Can be full disbursement or semester-wise as per requirement

-Processing Time and Approval Duration of Education Loan in India by Govt
+Processing Time and Approval Duration

 Here's a quick look at how long the public sector bank education loan approval and processing usually take, along with key factors that influence the timeline.

-Typical Processing Timeline
+Typical Processing Timeline:

 - Document collection: 1–2 weeks